BBC Two "Cube" ident: Components of the look

 Two clocks accompanied the look: the first lasted as long as the original ident and the second accompanied the mechanical idents.
 The first was a modified version of the last time-piece and featured to the right of the screen, a large clock face with markers at every minute mark and with Roman numerals for every five minutes.
-To the left, the BBC2 logo, with the legend "COLOUR" underneath and below that, usually programme information.
-The second clock featured a clockface in the centre of the screen with the number markers being replaced by a set of double lines that got progressively thicker the further round the clock face.
-The line, with the legend 'BBC2 COLOUR', now featuring the updated rounded BBC logo, was cyan in colour and located below the clock face.
-The clock design was identical to that used by BBC1, except for colour.
+To the left, the dotted '2' logo and below it, the corporate BBC 2 logo, with the legend "COLOUR" underneath, in a different typeface to that seen on the ident.
+The clock and logo were coloured cyan on black, a colour scheme that would later be used by BBC 1 upon the launch of colour on that channel in 1969.
+An alternative version was used before unscheduled Service Information programmes which featured only the 'BBC 2 COLOUR' logo and a starting time below; this variant was coloured yellow on blue.
+The second clock matched that of BBC 1 and featured a clockface in the centre of the screen with the number markers being replaced by a set of double lines that got progressively thicker the further round the clock face.
+Below the clock was a horizontal line and the dotted '2' logo with 'COLOUR' to the right.
+(Note: This would mark the first time the BBC logo was entirely absent from both the ident and clock, which wouldn't happen again until 1979.)
+Like the previous clock, and BBC 1, this was coloured cyan on black.
+In late 1971, this was replaced with a clock more similar-looking to BBC 1's, with the dotted '2' logo replaced with the corporate BBC 2 logo, and 'COLOUR' in italic type.
+The colour scheme was now variable as it was on the main ident: the horizontal stripe and logo were either cyan or white, and the background blue or black, with the clock remaining in cyan.

 Promotions at this point were not uniform and changed depending on requirements and time of year.
-The holding slides used for this period featured a white, "2" logo and spot located at the bottom left of the image, with a Colour legend below the 2 and programme information to the right of the 2.
+The holding slides used for this period featured a cyan "2" logo located at the bottom left of the image, with a COLOUR legend in white below the 2 and programme information to the right of the 2, all of which were enclosed within a black bar at the bottom of the image.
+At some point in the early 1970s, the black bar was removed and the "2" logo was made white.
+Some slides used a '2' logo that lacked the 'COLOUR' tag, and the 'COLOUR' tag remained in its Swiss-style typeface until the presentation refresh at the end of 1974.